photo by Bill Rhodes

 Organic Armor has been seen in films and music videos, including Lindsey Stirling’s Master of Tides, and Giorgio Serafini’s Don’t Let Me Go, in photographs by John Farrar, Bob Armstrong, Winterwolf Studios and Laura Dark, and on models Hannah Mermaid, Meagan Machine and Evie Wolfe.
 It’s been featured in magazines: Femme Rebelle, CosCulture, Yallah, and Kultur; and favored by world renowned dancers Jaydee Copperfield, Neon of World Dance New York, and Badia of Sacramento.

 Paul and Jennifer run the company together.
 He is the main designer and fabricator, she does all the marketing, admin and weed pulling.
 She is also an artist, communitarian and teacher.
-They live in Asheville, North Carolina, nestled in the Blue Ridge Mountains, with their teenage son, two cats, a dog and six chickens.
+They live in Asheville, North Carolina, nestled in the Blue Ridge Mountains, with their son, cat, dog and six chickens.

 In 2015 they began teaching workshops in the unique methods of the Organic Armor Arts through an online course.
-They are expanding their offerings in 2017.
+They are expanded their offering with Horned Headdresses in 2017.

 “I am an artist’s artist.
 Most of my customers are creative people of one kind or another.
 I find my aesthetic comrades in underground culture where people make their own worlds.”